yds12/tarsila/issues.md

 1. Line stroke is not registered when passing out of screen
 2. Line stroke is not pixel perfect [ENH]
-3. When interacting with UI elements, draws on canvas behind [DONE]
+3. When interacting with UI elements, draws on canvas behind
 4. Undo not working with canvas resizes
 5. When line is started outside of canvas, we do not register the line start
 6. Need some way of controlling the repetition of keydown time [DONE]